WuChao-2024/tros_en_wuc_check_fork/docs/quick_start/preparation.md

 - **If you have installed the 1.x version of the system, you need to upgrade it to the 2.x version.**

-- **For the method of checking the system version number and detailed instructions, please refer to the [FAQs](../FAQs/hardware_and_system.md).**
+- **For the method of checking the system version , please refer to the [FAQs](../FAQs/hardware_and_system.md).**

-### System Configuration
+### Configuration

-After successfully burning the image, you need to configure the IP address of the Horizon RDK for daily use.
+After successfully burning the image, you need to configure the IP address of the Horizon RDK.
 The login username is "root" and the password is "root".

 :::caution **Note**
 To facilitate the smooth installation and use of tros.b later, please log in with the **root** account.